Limitations and restrictions of Assurance

 Catalyst Center supports the United States' Federal Information Processing Standards (FIPS).
 FIPS is an optional mode that can be enabled when installing the Catalyst Center image.
 By default, FIPS mode is disabled. |

-For information about exporting site hierarchy, see Export Your Map Archive from Cisco Prime Infrastructure.
+For information about exporting site hierarchy, see Export your map archive from Cisco Prime Infrastructure.

 Step 1 |

-From the top-left corner, click the menu icon and choose . |
+From the main menu, choose . |

 Step 2 |

-From the map toolbar, click Import and choose Import Floor Maps. |
+From the map toolbar, click Import and select Import Floor Maps. |

 Step 3 |